 But what is artificial intelligence, exactly?
 To put it into context, let’s imagine the banking example again.
 First, you have an analytics phase, where the system reports the number of banking services a customer uses.
 Then, you have an advanced analytics phase, where all those customers are clustered based on the patterns of banking and services they use.
 Machine learning will predict what they are likely to use in the future based on what they’ve used in the past.
 Eventually, artificial intelligence will then predict what the customer will need in the future based on all the previous stages.

 So, as you might have noticed, the AI we use at the moment is mainly focused on one line of business.
 Cross-references are still a long way away.
 The only danger AI poses today is to our jobs, specifically how to re-educate people who are out of a job because an AI device took over what they used to do.
 Curious to know how we can help with your digital transformation?
-Fill out the form below.
+Download the eBook below to learn more.